Provincie-Zuid-Holland/PDF-Unlock-Tool/README.md

 - Download the file 'WOB_ontgrendel_tool.exe'
 - Read the instructions manual (Manual_WOB_ontgrendel_tool.pdf) to learn how to install and run the tool
 - Check if unlocked files can be edited

+## Error detection
+Every time the tool is used, information on what happens in every step of the tool is saved in a file (‘Logging_UnlockTool.txt’), in the same folder als the tool.
+If errors occur, this file can be used to check which step went wrong.